claves-angelicae/dossier/README.md

 ### Sigil Generation

-Sigils are generated with a bespoke graphical encryption algorithm developed by the Artists.
+Sigils are generated with a graphical encryption algorithm based on the Rose Cross.

 1. Word or phrase is entered in by the viewer.
 2. The Word or Phrase is hashed with sha256